The Ultimate Glossary of Proofreading and Editing Terms

 Typesetting

-The preparation of text and images from a manuscript for printing.
+Preparing a manuscript’s text and images for printing.
 This was traditionally done with moveable type (hence the name), but modern typesetting is done by digitally arranging type on screen.

 Word Styles